gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 Unfortunately this program was never meant to be public, so it is not prepared to work easily, and you have to do your own Dropbox developer token provisioning.
-If you are interested, I described this in the `requirements section of the project READM
+If you are interested, I described this in the `requirements section of the project README
 <https://gitlab.com/gradha/dropbox-file-racoon#requirements>`_, so you can set
 the project right and actually use it.
 In fact, that README commit is the only change I did recently, because it has been working forever since, and will keep